Arctic Climate Change

 What happens in the Arctic doesn’t stay in the Arctic.
 The Arctic is warming faster than any other region on Earth, and the world is already feeling the effects.

-The Arctic is warming at a rate of almost twice the global average.
+The Arctic is warming at a rate of almost three times the global average.